Measurement of the ambient neutron flux and spectral distribution at the Canfranc Underground Laboratory

 Another point to consider is the observation reported in \cite{Orr_2022} that, during the first three months of our measurement campaign (October-December 2019), the thermal rate was about 16\% higher than in the subsequent 14 months, likely due to changes in the surrounding environment.
-The LSC staff informed us that a sizable amount of material—particularly methacrylate and PE, which are effective neutron moderators—was added to the middle of Hall~A in December 2019.
+The LSC staff informed us that a sizable amount of material—particularly methacrylate and PE, which are effective neutron moderators and can also absorb thermal neutrons to some extent—was added to the middle of Hall~A in December 2019.
 We also analyzed the time evolution of environmental variables (radon concentration, air temperature, air pressure and humidity), which are regularly measured inside the experimental hall, and found no apparent correlation with this event \cite{Orr_2022}.
 A similar decrease in the thermal rate between 2019 and 2020 was also independently observed in \cite{Plaza_2023}, whose measurement period partially overlapped with ours.

-Repeating the analysis excluding the first three months, we obtain a thermal flux of $2.9(2) \times 10^{-6}$ cm$^{-2}$ s$^{-1}$ from Eq.~\ref{Eq3}.
+Aiming to compare with the results in Table~\ref{Tab1} (10 months), we have repeated the analysis excluding the first three months of \textit{Phase}~1 (i.e., leaving 7 months in total).
+In this case, we obtain a thermal flux of $2.9(2) \times 10^{-6}$ cm$^{-2}$ s$^{-1}$ from Eq.~\ref{Eq3}.
 Then, using the BAYES algorithm, we obtain the following values for the neutron flux (in units of 10$^{-6}$ cm$^{-2}$ s$^{-1}$): 6.41(10), 5.09(9) and 14.4(2) for the epithermal, fast and total flux, respectively.
 Very similar values are obtained using CHIMEM, in the same order and units: 6.59(7), 4.94(7) and 14.4(1).
-As expected, the variation observed in the neutron rate is reflected in a change in the neutron flux, emphasizing the importance, already highlighted in \cite{Orr_2022}, of continuously monitoring the neutron background and its energy distribution, as the effects of modifications in the hall or variations in meteorological conditions are not easily predictable and may affect the low-rate experiments running underground.
+As expected, the variation observed in the neutron rate is reflected in a change in the neutron flux.
+In particular, compared to Table~\ref{Tab1}, a reduction is observed in the thermal and fast components, as well as in the total flux, while an increase is found in the epithermal contribution.
+As mentioned above, moderating/absorbing materials were added to Hall~A, so they may reduce the thermal and fast components while shifting a fraction of the fast neutrons into the epithermal range.
+This finding emphasizes the importance, already highlighted in \cite{Orr_2022}, of continuously monitoring the neutron background and its energy distribution, as the effects of modifications in the hall or variations in meteorological conditions are not easily predictable and may affect the low-rate experiments running underground.